Killian42/QTube/README.md

   * *credentials*: Only information regarding credentials is shown (loading, retrieving and saving).
   * *videos*: Only information regarding added videos is shown (number, channel names and video titles).

-  Options can be combined, such that choosing every options gives the same result as choosing *all*.
-For nothing to be shown, replace the array of strings with *null*.
+  Options can be combined, so that selecting each option gives the same result as selecting *all*.
+To display nothing, replace the array of strings with *null*.